-- 1. I declare that the information given in relation to my complaint is accurate. - 2.
-I have enclosed copies of all relevant documentation (signed Contract and receipts). - 3.
-In accordance with GDPR, I consent to information being disclosed to the appropriate parties. - 4.
-I consent to the EAPH contacting me by phone and/or email.
-(If not tick this box: ) - 5.
+Details of how matter can be resolved to your satisfaction: DEC LARATION: 1.
+I declare that the information given in relation to my complaint is accurate.
+2. I have enclosed copies of all relevant documentation (signed Contract and receipts).
+3. In accordance with GDPR, I consent to information being disclosed to the appropriate parties.
+4. I consent to the EAPH contacting me by phone and/or email.
+(If not tick this box: \Box) 5.
 If I am not satisfied with the final response, I confirm that I will abide the Ethics Committee.
+Sign ature of Complainant Date